 Now that we’ve looked at each horse individually, let’s compare them to one another to get a better understanding of how the horses differ.

 The personality is largely where the Quarter Horse and Thoroughbred differ.
-Thoroughbreds are really feisty and unruly, whereas Quarter Horses are mellow and loving.
+Thoroughbreds are feisty and unruly, whereas Quarter Horses are mellow and loving.
 The personality should largely determine if the Quarter Horse or Thoroughbred is right for you.

-Thoroughbreds, on the other hand, are fairly spirited, energetic, and unruly.
+Conversely, Thoroughbreds are fairly spirited, energetic, and unruly.
 Although they dominate the industry of horse racing, they are not the ideal horse breed for families, small children, or beginners with minimal experience in horse training.